MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/monitor-server-events-with-powershell.md

 ### Example 2

 The following is an example of a Windows PowerShell script that you can create and run to view trace events in the [!INCLUDE[nav_server](../developer/includes/nav_server_md.md)] Debug log.
-The script returns the start and stop C/AL function trace events that take more than four seconds to execute on the tenant *MyTenant1* of the server instance *MyNavServerInstance1*.
+The script returns the start and stop AL function trace events that take more than four seconds to execute on the tenant *MyTenant1* of the server instance *MyNavServerInstance1*.

 ```
 $maxAllowedSeconds = 4